 Another category that's open to debate.
 A few facts: Tigers have brains that are 16% larger than lions, leopards, or jaguars, and brain size is often linked to intelligence.
 They have an impressive range of vocalizations, including roars, purrs, grunts, moans, and coughs, along with non-verbal communication like posture and smell.
 On the other hand, sharks have been shown to learn, remember, and even teach each other.
 Some species work together to encircle their prey.
 Both tigers and sharks have complex social systems that we're only beginning to understand.

 From 1970 to 2005, 99% of hammerhead, bull, and dusky sharks along the East Coast disappeared.
 Every year, an estimated 73 million of all species are killed, mostly by fishing.
 Still, the ocean is vast, and even a (unnecessarily) feared predator like the great white is only listed as "Vulnerable" by the International Union for Conservation of Nature.
 Tigers are in far worse shape, with fewer than 4,000 believed to still exist in the wild.
 The IUCN lists them as "Endangered," meaning the entire species faces "a high risk of extinction in the future."
 Three sub-species went extinct in the 20th century.

 Discovery, the company behind Shark Week, partners with Oceana to raise money for shark conservation.
-Discovery also teamed up with World Wildlife Fund and other partners for Project C.A.T., to conserve acres for tigers and double the number of tigers in the wild by 2022.
+Discovery also teamed up with World Wildlife Fund and other partners for Project C.A.T., to conserve acres for tigers and double the number of tigers in the wild.

 So who wins in the showdown between tigers and sharks?
 If we take action, they both will, and these magnificent creatures will remain on the planet with us for generations to come.

-Jason Ginsburg is the senior digital producer for Discovery Channel, which produces Shark Week, Serengeti, and other nature-oriented programming.
+Jason Ginsburg manages the adventure, science, and nature content for Discovery Plus, which produces Shark Week, Serengeti, and other award-winning programming.